 Since September 2005, the customs service of the Republic of Lithuania has tightened the procedure for transporting medicines through the country’s territory.

 In this connection, Russian Railways recommends that Russian citizens travelling on a transit trip through the territory of Lithuania pay attention to a new list of medicines that are allowed to be transported through the territory of the Republic.
-There are stands at all points of railway ticket sales with background information on the new procedure for carrying medicines.
-Explanatory work is being carried out.

 This restriction does not contain a ban on the use of valocordin and corvalol for personal purposes while in transit across the territory of the Republic of Lithuania.
 Even in cases where it is required to transport these drugs in transit in excess of personal needs, difficulties should not arise for those citizens who properly declare these drugs when entering and leaving the country.